MITgcm/MITgcm/doc/phys_pkgs/streamice.rst

 STREAMICE diagnostics
 +++++++++++++++++++++

-Diagnostics output is available via the diagnostics package (see Section [sec:pkg:diagnostics]).
+Diagnostics output is available via the diagnostics package (:ref:`outp_pack`).
 Available output fields are summarized in the following table:

 .. code-block:: text